crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 But ultimately someone has to do the review, and at least sometimes you will have to do it yourself.

-Scan the output of `cargo crev crate verify` and pick a crate with low `lines` count.
+Scan the output of `cargo crev crate verify` and pick a crate with low `loc` count.
 For your first review you want to start small and easy.

 At the moment of writing this `cargo crev` provides two methods of reviewing crate source code: